International ecommerce

 • Reduced costs: Effective localization can lower customer acquisition costs by fostering loyalty and encouraging repeat purchases from satisfied customers.

-Guide to Shopify Localization
+Important Shopify Localization Considerations

 Shopify homepage